Dental Implants — Northampton, MA | East Longmeadow, MA

 Who Dental Implants Can Help

-No matter how incomplete your smile may be at the moment, there’s a dental implant solution out there for you that will restore your confidence in your ability to eat, talk, and grin without any difficulties.
+No matter how incomplete your smile may be at the moment, there’s a dental implant solution out there for you that will restore confidence in your ability to eat, talk, and grin without any difficulties.
 Once we’ve determined that you’re a good candidate for dental implants, we’ll design a custom treatment plan for you based on how many teeth you are missing.
+To better set your expectations ahead of your first consultation, keep reading to see how the consultation process works!

 Missing 1 Tooth

 Once your dental implant has successfully healed within the jawbone, it will be time to complete a patient’s new tooth with a custom-made restoration.
-If only a single implant/tooth needs to be rebuilt, our practice offers implant-retained crowns.
+If only a single implant/tooth needs to be rebuilt, our practice offers implant crowns.
 These new smile additions will look beautifully lifelike and feel right at home alongside your natural teeth.
+On top of that, they will prevent nearby teeth from shifting out of place, making your smile uneven.

 Missing Multiple Teeth

 If you’re missing two or more teeth consecutively, we can place an implant at either end of the empty space in your grin in order to secure a state-of-the-art dental bridge.
 This lifelike restoration consists of several dental crowns strung together to literally bridge the gap in your smile.
-Best of all, implant-supported bridges won’t wear down your natural teeth like their traditional counterparts do.
+Best of all, implant bridges won’t wear down your natural teeth like their traditional counterparts do.
+This is because dental implants are strong enough to hold a dedicated restoration without needing to modify existing teeth just to keep it in place.

 Missing All Teeth

-An implant denture is a cost-effective way to just a few strategically placed dental implants to retain and stabilize a removable full or partial denture.
+An implant denture is a cost-effective way to replace an entire arch of teeth.
+Just a few strategically placed dental implants can retain and stabilize a removable full or partial denture.
 Patients report a 100% improvement in comfort and functionality over conventional removable dentures.
+This is in large part due to the implants keeping the denture fully secured inside the mouth, whether you’re chewing your favorite foods or speaking with friends and family.
+Patients also have the option to choose between fixed implant dentures that are only removed by our office vs. removable implant dentures, which are easier to clean day-to-day.

 Mini Dental Implants